andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_06_Scripting.rst

 This script uses all of the commands and concepts you learned in the Unix tutorials.
 It begins with a shebang and some comments describing what exactly the script does; and then backticks are used to expand ``seq -w 1 26`` in order to create a loop that will run the body of the code over all of the subjects.
 The script uses a conditional to check whether the skull-stripped anatomical exists, and if it doesn't, the skull-stripped image is generated.
 Then the template design*.fsf file is edited to replace the string ``sub-08`` with the current subject's name.
 The *.fsf files are run with the command ``feat``, which is like running the FEAT GUI from the command line.
 Echo commands are used throughout the script to let the user know when a new step is being run.

-You can run the script by simply typing ``bash run_1stLevel_Analysis.sh``.
+You can run the script by simply typing ``bash run_1stLevel_Analysis.sh`` from the Flanker directory.
 The echo commands will print text to the Terminal when a new step is run, and HTML pages will track the progress of the preprocessing and statistics.

 .. note::

   The script will loop over all of the subjects in the Flanker dataset and do the preprocessing and statistical analysis for each run.
-The time this will take will depend on how fast your machine is, but it should take around 2-4 hours.
+The time this will take depends on how fast your machine is, but it should take around 2-4 hours.
 Be sure to do quality checks for each subject just as you did during the :ref:`Preprocessing tutorials <fMRI_04_Preprocessing>`.

 ---------